 Carbon Emissions and Fuel Transition

 The cruise industry faces mounting pressure to address its environmental impact, particularly carbon emissions.
 Traditionally reliant on heavy fuel oil (HFO), a significant polluter, cruise lines are now exploring cleaner alternatives.
 Liquefied Natural Gas (LNG) has emerged as a viable interim solution.
 For example, AIDAnova, operated by AIDA Cruises, is one of the first LNG-powered cruise ships, offering a reduction in sulfur oxide and particulate matter emissions.
+Cruise ships are essentially floating cities, and like any city, they generate a significant amount of waste.
+Proper waste management at sea is critical to minimizing the environmental impact of these vessels and ensuring compliance with international regulations.
+Here’s a detailed look at the key aspects of waste management on cruise ships:

 Compliance with International Regulations